Fall Allergies, Their Causes, and How to Find Relief!

 It’s fall!
-The weather is gorgeous, the leaves are beginning to change and being outside is a must!
-But how come you’re still sneezing like it’s the first day of spring?
+The weather is gorgeous, the leaves are beginning to change, and being outside is a must!
+But why are you still sneezing like it’s the first day of spring?
 Unfortunately, fall allergens are different than those in the spring.
 While both seasons can affect many people, some may suffer from allergies in the fall but not in the spring, and vice versa.
-They can cause sneezing, coughing, itchy and watery eyes, runny or itchy nose and dark circles under the eyes.
-So let’s dig a littler deeper to discover the root of these fall allergies and find out how to relieve them.
+They can cause sneezing, coughing, itchy and watery eyes, runny or itchy nose, and dark circles under the eyes.
+So let’s dig a little deeper to discover the root of these fall allergies and find out how to relieve them.

-The most common trigger is none other then our friend Ragweed.
-This yellow-flowering weed usually begins releasing pollen in August and can last until October.
-Statistics show that about three-quarters of people who have spring allergies are also allergic to ragweed.
+The most common trigger of fall allergies is ragweed.
+This yellow, flowering weed begins releasing pollen in August and can last until October.
+Statistics show that about three-quarters of people with spring allergies are allergic to ragweed.
 There is no respite from this particular plant because it travels on the wind.

 Mold is another trigger during the fall when piles of damp leaves lay in your yard for weeks.
-Although many people think of mold as something that is sequestered in the damp areas of your home (which can be true), it can also lurk where you don’t expect it.
-During the fall when things don’t really ever dry due to the lack of heat, that’s when mold can rear it’s ugly head.
+Although many people think mold only exists in damp areas of your home (which can be true), it can also lurk where you don’t expect it.
+During the fall, when things don’t ever dry due to the lack of heat, mold can rear its ugly head.

-Dust mites are normally thought of as a common summer problem, but in reality, these mites get stirred into the air the first few times you use your heat in the fall.
-These mites in your air can trigger sneezing, wheezing and runny nose.
+Dust mites are generally thought of as a common summer problem, but in reality, these mites get stirred into the air the first few times you use your heat in the fall.
+Symptoms of dust mite allergies include sneezing, wheezing, and a runny nose.

 Tips to Manage Symptoms

 Here are some simple tips to manage your fall allergy symptoms and help you find some relief from these annual triggers!

 - Make use of allergy medications.
-Whether it’s nasal spray, antihistamine or prescription drugs prescribed by a doctor, these medications will help.
+Whether it’s a nasal spray, antihistamine, or prescription drugs prescribed by a doctor, these medications will help.